mozilla/pkipolicy/rootstore/policy.md

     We reserve the right to accept other criteria in the future.

-12. CA operations and issuance of certificates to be used for SSL-enabled servers must also conform to version 1.3 or later of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted
+12. CA operations relating to issuance of certificates capable of being used for SSL-enabled servers must also conform to version 1.3 or later of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted